apascualgarcia/functionInk/README.md

 share a neighbour C if both are connected with C with an edge, and the direction and type of the edges AC and BC is of the same type.

-For more information about the method, see _paper_.

 ## Pipeline

 The strategy consists of several steps.